Want the perfect workout program?

 Best rep range: 8-12 reps

-The cable concentration extension allows you to train side at a time, thus ironing out muscle imbalances.
+The cable concentration triceps extension allows you to train side at a time, thus ironing out muscle imbalances.
 Overall, it's a great tricep exercise as it hits all three heads very effectively, and it does place more tension on the medial head tricep than some other tricep exercises.
 This is one of those exercises that you do with complete mind-muscle connection, really focusing on slow and controlled reps with maximum range of motion and tension.

 Use an underhand grip to increase the medial head activation even more!